jumpinjackie/forge-e33-mod/design/RED.md

 2R
 Kindred Sorcery - Gestral
 As an additional cost to cast this spell, sacrifice a Gestral.
-This spell deals 5 damage to any target.
+Gestral Volleyball Strike deals 5 damage to any target.
 ```

 [card implementation](../custom/cards/g/gestral_volleyball_strike.txt)